meharfatimakhan/SpamDetection/README.md

 # Spam Detection -  Text Classification

-This code classifies an email as ham or spam through training by training on Enron Emails dataset.
+This code classifies an email as ham or spam through the use of Naive Bayes Algorithm.

+Dataset:  Enron emails

 ## Evaluation Metrics